Best practices guide

 Take the above tip a step further, by choosing the right incentive at the right time and place.
-When considering your ad Placements, think about stress points in your game that might be a good opportunity for an injection of resources.
+When considering your Ad Units, think about stress points in your game that might be a good opportunity for an injection of resources.
 Consider the following examples to spur the creative process:

 - Implement a special shop type that allows the player to purchase unique items in exchange for watching an ad.